-- 1,049,976 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock issued under our 2015 Plan and outstanding as of June 30, 2019, with a weighted-average exercise price of \$6.11 per share; - 63,652 shares of our common stock issuable upon the exercise of stock options granted after June 30, 2019, with an exercise price of \$13.62 per share, and an additional 242,747 shares of our common stock issuable upon the exercise of stock options granted after June 30, 2019, with an exercise price equal to the price per share to the public in this offering; - 3,481,819 shares of our common stock reserved for future issuance under our 2019 Plan, (including 617,194 shares of our common stock reserved for issuance as of July 15, 2019, under our 2015 Plan that will be added to our 2019 Plan reserve upon its effectiveness) which includes an annual evergreen increase and will become effective in connection with this offering; and - 240,336 shares of our common stock reserved for future issuance under our ESPP, which includes an annual evergreen increase and will become effective in connection with this offering.
+- 1,049,976 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock issued under our 2015 Plan and outstanding as of June 30, 2019, with a weighted-average exercise price of \$6.11 per share; - 63,652 shares of our common stock issuable upon the exercise of stock options granted after June 30, 2019, with an exercise price of \$13.62 per share, and an additional 242,747 shares of our common stock issuable upon the exercise of stock options granted after June 30, 2019, with an exercise price equal to the price per share to the public in this offering; - 3,481,819 shares of our common stock reserved for future issuance under our 2019 Plan, (including 617,194 shares of our common stock reserved for issuance as of July 15, 2019, under our 2015 Plan that were added to our 2019 Plan reserve upon its effectiveness) which includes an annual evergreen increase and became effective as of the date of this prospectus; and - 240,336 shares of our common stock reserved for future issuance under our ESPP, which includes an annual evergreen increase and became effective as of the date of this prospectus.

-If the underwriters exercise their over-allotment option in full, our existing stockholders would own % and the investors purchasing shares of our common stock in this offering would own % of the total number of shares of our common stock outstanding immediately after closing of this offering.
+If the underwriters exercise their over-allotment option in full, our existing stockholders would own 84% and the investors purchasing shares of our common stock in this offering would own 16% of the total number of shares of our common stock outstanding immediately after closing of this offering.